rajewski/rajewski.github.io/_posts/2016-04-21-Arundinaria.md

 1. What are the levels of genetic diversity in river cane populations?
 2. Can tissue culture (micropropagation) be used to provide a consistent supply of river cane propagules?

 My final master's thesis is available for download [here](https://www.dropbox.com/s/ru8d9nm9ewn57gr/Rajewski_Alex_C_201508_MS.pdf?dl=0).
 I was able to answer both questions that I proposed for this project.
-In brief, the river cane populations I analyzed were dominated by one large clone with a few other genetically distinct individuals mixed it.
+In brief, the river cane populations I analyzed were dominated by one large clone with a few other genetically distinct individuals mixed in.
 Using tissue culture, I was able to multiply river cane shoots, but I was unable to induce rooting.

 ---